annagenke/ud036_Genke_movietrailer/README.md

 # Fresh Tomatoes
 This is the README for the Fresh Tomatoes Project.

+Running the program will generate an HTML file.
+When the page is displayed, 6 movie posters will appear.
+When clicked, the trailer for that movie will play.

 ### Getting the project
 To run this project:
 * fork this repository to create your own copy of it in github.